Bombing of Tallinn in World War II: Soviet raids 1942–1944

 German-occupied Tallinn was bombed by the Soviet air force on several occasions in May and September 1942.
 During the next year, more Soviet bombing missions on Tallinn followed in February, March, May, August, and September 1943.

 In February 1944, Germans began storing provisions, supply depots, and reserve units for the front lines in Estonia.
 Tallinn's harbor became a main terminal for the Germans' transportation of goods that were supplying the front lines.
 Due to the increase of German activity in Tallinn, the Soviet air force began targeting the city for bombings in an effort to debilitate Germany.

-The most extensive and destructive of the Soviet air assaults was carried out on 9–10 March 1944.
+The most extensive and destructive of the Soviet air assaults was carried out on 9–10 March 1944 in connection with the Battle of Narva.
 A week before, the mayor of Tallinn had given an order to the city dwellers to leave the town, but the evacuation failed, as the extent of the attack was beyond the expectations of the local people and the German Army Group North.
 The first attack, from 6:30 – 9:00 pm, saw 300 aircraft drop 3068 bombs, 1725 explosive and 1300 incendiary.
 Bombers hit the capital again at 2 a.m. for an additional hour and a half.
 The fire brigades were scarce on water, as Soviet saboteurs had blown up the city pumping station before the air raid.
 A large part of the wooden suburbs went up in flames, and the city centre suffered major damage.
 In all, about twenty percent of the buildings in Tallinn were burnt to the ground.

 Military damage was minor, with a few military installations and supply stores destroyed.
 The major military loss was the burning of a million litres of fuel in the fuel depot.
 Of the enterprises with some military importance, the "Luther" plywood factory and the Urania-Werke-run cable factory were destroyed.
 Most of the bombs fell on the dwellings and public buildings, including the Estonia Theatre, St. Nicholas Church, the city synagogue, four cinemas, and the Tallinn City Archives.

 According to the official report, 757 people were killed, of whom 586 were civilians, 50 were military personnel, and 121 were prisoners-of-war.
 213 had serious injuries, 446 had minor injuries.
 Amongst the injured were 65 military servicemen and 75 prisoners-of-war.
 Later, more victims were found, with the number of deaths estimated at up to 800.
 More than 20,000 people were left without a shelter in the spring thaw, while the military objects were almost untouched.
 Immediately after the bombing raid Finnish air force bombers followed returning Soviet bombers to three military airbases near Leningrad and bombed them.
-During the attack, ca 25 Soviet airplanes were shot down in Tallinn with an additional ten destroyed by the Finnish Air Force (Ilmavoimat) later the same night.
+During the attack, fuel tanks were destroyed and ca 25 Soviet airplanes were shot down in Tallinn with an additional ten destroyed by the Finnish Air Force (Ilmavoimat) later the same night.
+Finland's actions prevented a third attack wave, likely saving Tallinn’s old city from complete destruction.